Are you looking to add a beautiful Cuckoo Marans to your flock?

 When buying your Cuckoo Maran chicks you want to look for strong chicks without any health issues.

 Do they look bright, alert, and curious?
 Are they interested in interacting with the other chicks and their environment?
 Some chicks might be sleepy, but if you pick them up they should wake up and become more active in your hand, wriggling around and trying to escape.
-Instead, if they sit there dully, they are not healthy.
+If they sit there dully instead, they are not healthy.
 A healthy chick should also not be wobbly while standing still.

 While holding them you should look at their vent.
 It should be clean without fecal matter stuck in or around it.
 There should be no angry red irritation around the vent.
 Take a look at the chick’s legs and feet too.
 Cuckoo Maran chicks have yellow legs, and they should look uninjured, and the chick should have all of their toes.